Emote

 An emote is an entry in a text-based chat client that indicates an action taking place.
 Unlike emoticons, they are not text art, and instead describe the action using words or images (similar to emoji).

-Emotes were created by Shigetaka Kurita in Japan, whose original idea was to create a way of communication using pictures.
-Kurita would draw pictures of himself for inspiration for the emotes he created.

-Nowadays emotes are a language of their own; emotes have progressed far past their original counterparts in 1999.

 Overview

 In most IRC chat clients, entering the command "/me" will print the user's name followed by whatever text follows.
 For example, if a user named Joe typed "/me jumps with joy", the client will print this as "Joe jumps with joy" in the chat window.